colans/ansible-role-matomo/README.md

 Author Information
 ------------------

-Written by Colan Schwartz and other folks at Consensus Enterprises.
-To contact us, please use our Web form at https://consensus.enterprises/#contact .
+Written by [Colan Schwartz](https://consensus.enterprises/team/colan/) and other folks at [Consensus Enterprises](https://consensus.enterprises/).
+To contact us, please use our [Web contact form](https://consensus.enterprises/#contact).